Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 • I chose a bid from a person who had multiple positive reviews.

 Our driver for our second trip was fantastic.
-He showed up on time.
-He delivered our RV with no issues.
-He even told me about an app I could download that would let me track his location.
-This driver charged us around $800 for a trip that was 400 miles, and we tipped him an extra hundred in cash.
+He showed up on time and delivered our RV with no issues.
+He even told me about an app to track his location.
+This driver charged us around $800 for a trip that was 400 miles, and we tipped him an extra $100.
 I would hire him again without hesitation.

 Our RV arriving from its second Uship.com trip.